geoscixyz/em/content/geophysical_surveys/airborne_fdem/data.rst

   in the resistive or inductive limit?
 Are the signs in the data compatible and consistent with the numerical modeling codes?

 - Data quality control.
-Can we see any suspecious data or outliers?
+Can we see any suspicious data or outliers?
 Is there interference from cultural noise?
 What is the approximate noise floor in the data?

 - Qualitative interpretation.
 Does the relative highs and lows in the data match the general geology or other a prior information we know?
 Is there any indication of the sought target in the data?
-What is the likelyhood of making a informed decision?
+What is the likelihood of making a informed decision?

 - Help inversion.
 What is the resolution of the data?
 What physical model is appropriate for this data set?
-Does the predicted data from the inversion model acceptably match the observed feild data?
+Does the predicted data from the inversion model acceptably match the observed field data?
 Is there any important feature in the observed data that is not duplicated by the inversion?